linimary/Mapty-OOP/README.md

 "Mapty" - create a running/cycling workout by clicking on the map.

 Used:
--Geolocation API
+Geolocation API
--Leaflet library
+- Leaflet library
--OOP
+- OOP
--storing data in localStorage
+- storing data in localStorage

 A project from The complete JavaScript course, Jonas Schmedtmann.